-I enjoy working with a wide range of musicians and instruments to create arrangements with diverse textures and sounds.
+I enjoy collaborating with a wide range of musicians and instruments to create arrangements with diverse textures and sounds.
 My philosophy is to record everything from its sound source.
 I like the way the recording process captures the unique harmonics and changes in tonality made by the player and their instrument.

 Growing up I was exposed to classical, folk and jazz music through my mother a violin teacher and from my father, a keen astrophysicist whose record collection consisted of various pop/rock records from the 1960’s, 70’s and 80’s.

 I picked up a guitar when I was 11 and started writing songs.
 Curious to hear what my songs sounded like, I learnt how to record them, starting on a portable Panasonic cassette deck and making my way up to professional studio equipment.
 I was inspired to experiment with recording different layers, mixing traditional rock arrangements with orchestral instruments and sound design.

 After experimenting, recording and playing in different bands when I left school, I worked several jobs to fund my first album ‘Mandelbrot Zoo’ which was recorded mostly in a bedroom on a 16 track recorder.
 I managed to call in some favours and offered up trades for recording sessions to get different musicians to play on the album.

 Up till now I have been writing future projects and have been developing a new home studio, where I produced my second album ‘The Earth & Beyond’ which is being released throughout 2019 on my own label ‘Astronomical Recordings’.